Rajesh Kushwaha

 Rajesh Kushwaha alias Rajesh Kumar is an Indian politician and a former member of Bihar Legislative Assembly.
 He was elected to the lower house of Bihar legislature as a candidate of Rashtriya Janata Dal (RJD) in 2015.
 In 2020, the RJD chose Santosh Kushwaha, replacing him, as party candidate for the Kesaria Assembly constituency.
 Hence, he contested the Bihar Assembly elections of 2020 as an independent candidate, losing to Shalini Mishra of Janata Dal (United).
-He is contesting the 2024 general election from Purvi Champaran as an alliance candidate of the Vikassheel Insaan Party.
+He also contested the 2024 general election to Lok Sabha from Purvi Champaran as an alliance candidate of the Vikassheel Insaan Party.